ameksike/ksdp/doc/behavioral.emitter.md

 ### Flexible Event Subscription:

-The KsDp.Event class allows listeners to subscribe to events using various approaches.
+The KsDp.behavioral.Emitter class allows listeners to subscribe to events using various approaches.
 Listeners can be an anonymous function, an object with a method named after the event, or an object with a generic method named "on".

 **Anonymous Function:** You can define a subscriber as an anonymous function that directly captures the event.
 When the event is emitted, the anonymous function is executed, receiving the emitted data as parameters.